Home page

 A declaration for film workers can be signed from HERE.
 Over 6,000 have signed it, not counting many Palestinian colleagues who do not sign any petitions for fear of repercussions for them and their families.

-Ban Israel from international sports – a petition from eko.org can be signed HERE
+Ban Israel from international sports – a petition from eko.org has gained over 387,000 signatures and can be signed HERE

-THE LATEST SECURITY COUNCIL RESOLUTION – 25 MARCH
+UNITED NATIONS SECURITY COUNCIL RESOLUTION – 10 JUNE

 INTERNATIONAL COURT OF JUSTICE